Zach McKinstry Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA across all MLB pitching staffs (3.76).
+- The Mariners have a 3.79 team ERA that ranks fifth among all MLB pitching staffs.

-- The Mariners surrender the second-fewest home runs in baseball (92 total, one per game).
+- Mariners pitchers combine to surrender 94 home runs (one per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.